ephraim17/sa-mp-translate-discord-bot/README.md

 # 🚀 🎉 Discord Translation Bot 🚀 🎉

-This bot translates text from one langage to another.
+This bot translates text on Discord to over 80 languages in real time.
 It uses Node, Google.Translate API, Crylic To Latin NPM package, and Discord.JS.

 ## Dependencies